 Normally you’ll receive an error message stating this; however, that’s not guaranteed.
 So head to the App Store online, the developer’s website, or do a bit of research to see if the item can be purchased in the country in which you reside.
 You might even find a different version of the app available to you.

 Your Apple ID is disabled or locked

-For your protection, if your password or other account information is entered incorrectly several times, Apple automatically locks your Apple ID.
-Obviously this is to protect you from unauthorized users accessing and using your account.
+For your protection, if your password or other account information is entered several times incorrectly, Apple automatically locks your Apple ID.
+Obviously, this is to protect you from unauthorized users accessing and using your account.